pwittchen/pkup/README.md

 Requirements
 ------------
-- python
-- pip
+`Python` & `Pip` are required to use this project.

-If you're on macOS and have `homebrew` installed, just type: `brew install python3`
+If you're on macOS and have `homebrew` installed, just type: `brew install python3`.

-If you're on Ubuntu, type `sudo apt-get install python` and then `sudo apt-get install python-pip`
+If you're on Ubuntu, type `sudo apt-get install python` and then `sudo apt-get install python-pip`.

 Installation
 ------------